 Australia faces very low rates of employment.
 Even transitioning out of homelessness, people are trapped in a state of poverty.
 While it doesn’t necessarily address the root causes, employment focuses on breaking the cycles of homelessness.
 With the amount and stability of income, employment can reduce the duration of homelessness.
 It also supports the management of mental health conditions, drug and alcohol addiction, and social exclusion.

 However, employment isn’t just the financial stability.
 It’s the empowerment, the feeling of self-worth, independence, and the freedom to live.

-Our first initiative is a coffee cart, Grounded, which will train and employ those facing barriers to employment.
-It is with the intention and hope employees will be in a better position to transition into long term employment, and sustainable housing.
+Our first employment initiative is our cafe Ground+Co, which trains and employs those facing barriers to employment.
+It is with the intention our Employment Program participants are in a better position to transition into long term employment, and sustainable housing.

-We have exciting plans and are in the midst of putting it together – stay connected by signing up to our newsletter on the right, and follow our socials to keep up to date with the projects we have coming up!
+We are always working on exciting plans in our efforts to deepen and strengthen our impact – stay connected by signing up to our newsletter on the right, and follow our socials to keep up to date with the projects we have coming up!